 A similar condition in adults is known as osteomalacia.
 This disease is unjustly neglected when compared to other metabolic bone diseases and appears not to be suspected or diagnosed promptly in susceptible patients, as modern physicians are not sufficiently aware of this condition.

-Rickets was initially reported in the mid-1600s, when children who lived in polluted industrialized cities of northern Europe developed a severe bone-forming disease characterized by deformities and growth retardation.
-Glisson and his colleagues described typical findings of bone deformity with curving of the legs.
+Rickets was initially reported in the mid-1600s when children who lived in polluted industrialized cities of northern Europe developed a severe bone-forming disease characterized by deformities and growth retardation.
+Glisson and his colleagues described typical findings of bone deformity with the curving of the legs.

-In the 19th century, Sniadecki was first to recognize the significance of sun exposure for the prevention and cure of rickets.
-This observation was extended by Palm who promoted systemic use of sun baths.
+In the 19th century, Sniadecki was the first to recognize the significance of sun exposure to prevent and cure rickets.
+This observation was extended by Palm, who promoted systemic use of sunbaths.
 In the early 1900s, vitamin D was found to be the essential ingredient of cod-liver oil, which was found to be effective in treating this disease.

-With the introduction of the supplementation of vitamin D, rickets became a rare diagnosis in the industrialized nations during the 20th century.
-Still, at the end of the last century nutritional rickets re-emerged as an important problem in North America, and was also prevalent in economically disadvantaged parts of the world where vitamin D deficiency was not commonly found.
+With the introduction of vitamin D supplements, rickets became a rare diagnosis in the industrialized nations during the 20th century.
+Still, at the end of the last century, nutritional rickets re-emerged as an important problem in North America.
+It was also prevalent in economically disadvantaged parts of the world where vitamin D deficiency was not commonly found.

-Rickets represents an important health issue not only in the developing countries, but also in the developed world.
+Rickets represents an important health issue not only in developing countries but also in the developed world.
 The prominent contributing factors include limited sunlight exposure, increased skin pigmentation, geographical location and decreased dietary intake.

-The estimation of the Centers for Disease Control and Prevention (CDC) is that 5 of every million children between 6 months and 5 years of age have rickets, with peak prevalence of vitamin D-deficient rickets between 6 and 18 months of age.
+The Centers for Disease Control and Prevention (CDC) estimation is that 5 of every million children between 6 months and 5 years of age have rickets, with a peak prevalence of vitamin D-deficient rickets between 6 and 18 months of age.
 The majority of affected children are black or breastfed.

-In the United States nutritional rickets was eradicated in the 1930s after the discovery that vitamin D possessed antirachitic properties.
+In the United States, nutritional rickets was eradicated in the 1930s after discovering that vitamin D possessed antirachitic properties.
 However, the disease has made an unfortunate comeback, primarily due to a lack of appreciation that human milk contains very little vitamin D to satisfy the infant’s requirement.